MAGALA-RICHARD/apsimNGpy/doc/getting started.rst

 .. tip::

-   Unless you have a specific reason to do otherwise, always use the **pinned APSIM release** shown on the apsimNGpy home page (:ref:`Download it here <apsim_pin_version>`) to avoid forward-compatibility issues.
+    Unless you have a specific reason to do otherwise, always use the **pinned APSIM version (or an earlier compatible release)** shown on the apsimNGpy home page (:ref:`Download it here <apsim_pin_version>`) to avoid forward-compatibility issues.

 Verifying the APSIM Binary Path